 Disclaimer: This post may contain affiliate links.
 These links, if used and purchases made, we may earn a small commission.
 These affiliate programs do not impact the recommendations we make or the resources we refer you to.
 Our focus is on providing you the best resources for your nonprofit journey.Insurance for nonprofits can feel complicated and overwhelming.
 We break down the basics into bite-size chunks to give you insurance coverage terms that will help you talk to your agent or shop around for the best deal.

 So, what types of insurance do nonprofits need?
-Nonprofits are recommended to have general liability (premise), commercial automobile (non-owned/hired), and directors and officers (D&O) liability coverages.
+In general, Nonprofits are recommended to have general liability (premise), commercial automobile (non-owned/hired), and directors and officers (D&O) liability coverages.
 Depending on the programs and services provided, additional coverages including property insurance, fidelity insurance, social services / professional, accident, sexual misconduct, workers compensation, and cyber liability may be necessary.

 There is more to picking the right insurance types than you might think.
 Let’s look at these, so you all the needed insurance coverage before it’s needed.

 Insurance Types All Nonprofits Need